 The landscape of copyright licensing and royalty collection is vast and complex; there are many pay sources across hundreds of countries, all working under their own copyright laws.
 The different types of global organizations we’ve mentioned help copyright holders collect the royalties they’ve earned and deserve.

 But having so many organizations can make a complicated situation even more confusing.
-It’s a common misconception among songwriters that once they’re members of a collection society, that they’re fully covered for the collection of all their publishing royalties — performance and mechanical.
+It’s a common misconception among songwriters that once they’re members of a collection society, they’re fully covered for the collection of all their publishing royalties — performance and mechanical.

 But that’s not always true.
 For one thing, in many territories — including North America — there are no unified performance-and-mechanical collection societies, or CMOs.
 For another, the worldwide CMOs may not be linked to one another.